SPECIAL DAYS AND SEASONS

 Resurrection Sunday and Easter Season

 Easter is the celebration of the Resurrection of Jesus!
 It is the defining celebration of the Christian faith where the power of sin and death are forever defeated by Christ.
 It is also a 50-day season recounting that Jesus remained for a time, teaching and healing the people.
 (Luke 24:1-49, Acts 1:1-5)

 Celebrated 40 days after Easter Sunday, Ascension is the remembrance of Jesus being lifted into the clouds as he ascended in return to God the Creator.
 (Luke 24:50-53, Acts 1:6-11)

 Christians understand God's nature to be three-in-one.
-God is the Creator or Father, Jesus is the Redeemer or the Son, and the Holy Spirit is the Sustainer.
+God is the Creator (or the Father), Jesus is the Redeemer (or the Son), and the Holy Spirit is the Sustainer.
 Together they are One, a Triune God, distinct from one another, yet wholly unified without separation.

 All Saints Day/All Souls Day

 At the beginning of November we remember those faithful who have passed on.
 Homage is paid to both the venerated saints of the Church, and those faithful persons who played a critical role in our own lives and journeys of faith.